Imagine-AI-Group/imagine-vision-plus-docs/docs/Morphological.md

 ### Closing (BORDER CONSTANT)

+It adds a continuous border with a constant value "i" to the image during opening.
+The border pixels are set to this constant and don't affect the opening process

 ![logo](<_media/AdvanceFunction/Morphological/Closing/closing(border_constant).png>)

 ### Closing(BORDER REFLECT)

+Border pixels are mirrored across the image's boundary during opening and this maintains symmetry at the image's edges.

 ![logo](<_media/AdvanceFunction/Morphological/Closing/closing(border_reflect).png>)

 ### Closing(BORDER REFLECT101)

+Essentially the same as BORDER_REFLECT_101, maintaining a consistent symmetrical reflection pattern during opening.

 ![logo](<_media/AdvanceFunction/Morphological/Closing/closing(border_reflect101).png>)

 ### Closing(BORDER DEFAULT)

+It's also equivalent to BORDER_REFLECT_101 and is commonly used as the default behavior for border handling during opening.

 ![logo](<_media/AdvanceFunction/Morphological/Closing/closing(border_default).png>)

 ### Closing(BORDER REFLECT 101)

+Similar to BORDER_REFLECT, it creates a symmetrical reflection pattern at the image's borders during opening and it has unique border pixel values

 ![logo](<_media/AdvanceFunction/Morphological/Closing/closing(border_reflect_101).png>)

 ### Closing(BORDER REPLICATE)

+This mode extends the image's border by copying the nearest edge pixels and it ensures that the edge values are extended into the border region during opening.

 ![logo](<_media/AdvanceFunction/Morphological/Closing/closing(border_replicate).png>)

 ### Closing(BORDER ISOLATED)

+In this mode, opening only operates within the specified region of interest (ROI) and ignores or isolates the image's border, ensuring it doesn't influence the opening process outside the ROI

 ![logo](<_media/AdvanceFunction/Morphological/Closing/closing(border_isolated).png>)